snicker/zwift_hass/README.md

 ## `zwift_ride_on`

-When an online player recieves a "Ride on!" from another player, this event will be omitted with the following data:
+When an online player recieves a "Ride on!" from another player, this event will be emitted with the following data:

 ```
 player_id: <the tracked player id recieving the ride on>